Dentistry: Is It Really That Expensive In the Grand Scheme of Things?

 Now, let’s look at how this figure stacks up against other expenditures that people pay on a regular basis, day in and day out.
 Yet they have no “insurance” coverage or any other benefit or supplement to help pay for them and they don’t say things like, “does my insurance cover it?” or, “if my insurance doesn’t cover it, I won’t do it this year.”

-I see them everywhere and everyone has at least one in the family, if not several.
-Even kids that are in elementary schools have them: cell phones!
-When I researched many current cell phone plans that include unlimited data, text messages and phone calls for our society of people that crave social media, instant information and instant connections to everything, an average plan for a family of four runs anywhere from $90 to 205 per month!
+I see them everywhere, and everyone has at least one in the family, if not several.
+Even elementary school kids have them: cell phones!
+When I researched many current cell phone plans that include unlimited data, text messages, and phone calls for our society of people who crave social media, instant information, and instant connections to everything, I found that an average plan for a family of four runs anywhere from $90 to $205 per month!

 Yes, many of these cell phone plans are costing Americans more per month to maintain than their oral health.
 Of course, that doesn’t include other fees and add-ons like insurance and the cost to purchase the phones.

-If that isn't bad enough, in a recent visit to a cosmetic store with my wife (yes, sometimes I will venture in there with her), I got to thinking, “man, some of this stuff is expensive.”Yet, I saw many customers caring around bags filled with products for hair care, make-up, skin care, perfume, etc. all in the name of beauty!
-And they were simply buying products trying to maintain it, obtain it or sometimes trying to make it even better!
-It made me consider: what does the average person spend on cosmetics and other beauty aid products?
+If that isn’t bad enough, in a recent visit to a cosmetic store with my wife (yes, sometimes I will venture in there with her), I thought, “Man, some of this stuff is expensive. ”Yet, I saw many customers carrying bags filled with products for hair care, make-up, skin care, perfume, etc., all in the name of beauty!
+And they were buying products to maintain, obtain, or sometimes try to make it even better!
+It made me consider what the average person spends on cosmetics and other beauty aid products.

 Needless to say, I was shocked to find a recent report shared on today.com showed that some women spend $5 to 11 per day (on average, $8 per day) on facial care products alone.
 That equates to $240 per month!
 Based on this, some people spend more on cosmetics and beauty products than dental care.
 When we dig a little deeper into things, overall dental care expenditures for every man, woman and child in the United States in 2015 was around $117.5 billion dollars versus $62 billion spent on beauty and cosmetics products alone.

-And for all of you parents out there with daughters and future brides-to-be, wedding expenses are likely to come up at some point in your life for that very special someone.
+And for all of you parents with daughters and future brides-to-be, wedding expenses will likely come up at some point in your life for that very special person.
 While watching the news recently, they reported that the average wedding cost has hit an all-time high.
-Photos, dinner, flowers, wedding dresses, etc. can all add up.
+Photos, dinner, flowers, wedding dresses, etc., can all add up.
 How much?
 Just a little over $35,000!

-When it comes to our dental care and maintaining our oral health, it can be expensive, especially when we don't maintain it properly (just like your car!), but not any more than many other things in life we pay for on a regular basis.
+When it comes to our dental care and oral health, it can be expensive, especially when we don’t maintain it properly (just like your car!), but not any more than many other things in life we pay for regularly.
 Yet, our dental care impacts our oral health.
-Research shows more and more that our oral health directly impacts our overall health, which is something you cannot put a price on!
+Research shows more and more that oral health directly impacts our overall health, which you cannot put a price on!

 My words of wisdom to patients that are contemplating the value of health and dentistry is this: you can always make more money, but you can’t always make more health.
 And once it’s gone, it’s gone.

-So the next time questions about the value and cost of dental care come up in your office (and maybe it even makes you question the value of your services) just remember that people spend their money on things they value, health or not.
+So the next time questions about the value and cost of dental care come up in your office (and maybe it even makes you question the value of your services), remember that people spend their money on things they value, health or not.

 References